Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 For instance, a retailer that standardizes addresses in its database cuts undeliverable packages, saving on return shipping and improving delivery efficiency.

-This method lowers expenses and streamlines operations, managing large datasets effectively.
+This method lowers expenses and streamlines operations, even when managing large datasets.

 Standardized addresses also enable seamless integration with various systems and applications, such as geographic information systems (GIS), customer relationship management (CRM), or marketing automation tools.